canisat/canipy/README.md

 ## Usage

-> [!IMPORTANT]
+> [!WARNING]
-> On Windows, the standalone EXE may get flagged due to its use of PyInstaller for packaging.
-This is a false positive.
-You may alternatively download the source code package and run the main script directly instead.
+> On Windows, the standalone EXE may get flagged due to its use of PyInstaller for packaging. **This is a false positive!**
+>
+> You may alternatively download the source code package and run the main script directly if issues persist when attempting to run the packaged EXE.

 The program can be run via either [the latest pre-packaged executable from the releases page](https://github.com/canisat/canipy/releases), the main script if using the source code (`python3 main.py`), or by making a packaged executable in the target system.